-4.3 What are your key measures, how do you review them, and how do you keep them current with educational service needs and directions?
+4.3 How do you keep your measures current with educational service needs and directions?

 Key College measures include enrollment, graduation rates, retention rates, placement of graduates, successful course completion rates, results of licensure examinations, and program accreditations.
 Many of these are reviewed every semester; all are reviewed at least annually.
 There are student learning measures within the Community College Survey of Student Engagement (CCSSE) that the College routinely monitors as well.
-This year the College will begin a major effort to establish and assess learning outcomes in its degree programs.
+The College has also begun a major effort to establish and assess learning outcomes in its degree programs.
 Because the College is committed to Professional Development, staff and faculty throughout the College are able to keep current with emerging trends and align their assessment efforts accordingly.